April 17, 2026 · By Alex Morgan

 How to Use the Commission Calculator

-Start by entering your expected home sale price in the input field.
-The calculator defaults to a 5.5% total commission split evenly between the listing agent and buyer’s agent — a common mid-range rate, not a required fee.
+Type your expected sale price into the input field.
+The calculator defaults to 5.5% total commission, split evenly between listing agent and buyer’s agent.
+That’s a common mid-range rate — not a required one.

-You can adjust the total commission percentage or customize each side independently.
-For example, you might set the listing agent at 2.5% and the buyer agent at 3%, or vice versa.
+You can change the total percentage or adjust each side separately.
+For example, set the listing agent at 2.5% and the buyer’s agent at 3%, or flip it the other way.

-Once you enter your numbers, the calculator displays the dollar amount each agent earns plus your estimated seller net proceeds after commission and closing costs.
-The default 5–6% pre-fill exists for context only — your actual rate depends on your market, your agent, and your negotiation.
+Once you enter your numbers, the calculator shows the dollar amount each agent earns, plus your estimated net proceeds after commission and closing costs.
+The 5–6% default is there for reference only.
+Your actual rate depends on your market, your agent, and how you negotiate.

 What Is a Real Estate Commission in 2025?

-A real estate commission is a percentage of the final sale price that compensates the agents involved in the transaction.
-The seller historically paid this fee out of the sale proceeds at closing, covering both the listing agent and the buyer’s agent.
+A real estate commission is a percentage of the final sale price paid to the agents involved.
+Historically, the seller paid this fee at closing — covering both their own agent and the buyer’s agent.

-There is no legally mandated rate.
-Commissions have always been negotiable, a point the Federal Trade Commission (FTC) emphasized in its 2023 reviews of real estate industry competition (Source: FTC, 2023).
-The typical range nationally falls between 4.5% and 6%, though your local market may skew higher or lower.
+No law sets a required rate.
+Commissions have always been negotiable.
+The FTC made this point directly in its 2023 review of real estate industry competition (Source: FTC, 2023).
+Nationally, the typical range is 4.5% to 6%, though your local market may run higher or lower.

-The biggest shift in 2025 stems from the NAR settlement that took effect in August 2024.
-Under the new rules, buyer agent compensation can now be negotiated separately from the listing agreement.
-Buyers must sign a buyer representation agreement — a written contract disclosing their agent’s fee — before touring homes.
-Sellers no longer automatically bundle the buyer agent commission into their listing; they choose whether and how much to offer.
+The biggest shift in 2025 came from the NAR settlement, which took effect August 17, 2024.
+Under the new rules, buyer agent compensation is negotiated separately from the listing agreement.
+Buyers must sign a written representation agreement disclosing their agent’s fee before touring homes.
+Sellers no longer automatically bundle the buyer agent commission into their listing — they choose whether to offer it, and how much.

-Merchants who sell real estate tools and services often find that buyers and sellers alike underestimate how much room exists for commission negotiation.
-The data backs that up: a 2024 Clever Real Estate survey found that 57% of sellers who asked for a lower rate received one.
+Most buyers and sellers underestimate how much room exists here.
+A 2024 Clever Real Estate survey found that 57% of sellers who asked for a lower rate actually got one.

 Average Commission Rates by State (2025 Data)

-Commission rates vary significantly by geography.
-States with higher home values tend to have lower percentage rates because agents earn more per transaction even at reduced percentages.
+Rates vary a lot by location.
+States with higher home values tend to have lower percentage rates — agents still earn well per transaction, just at a smaller slice.

 | State | Avg.
 Total Rate | Avg.
 Listing Side | Avg.
 Buyer Side |